- Home

 DEPARTMENT FOR SCIENCE, INNOVATION AND TECHNOLOGY

-Institutional Support Grants to MEDR, the Commission for Tertiary Education and Research Wales to cover Official Development Assistance (ODA) activities under the International Science Partnerships Fund (ISPF).
-This funding provides flexible institutional grants that can be used strategically to support ODA eligible activity.
+This International Science Partnerships Fund (ISPF) Institutional Support Grant has been awarded to the Loughborough University.
+This funding provides flexible institutional grants that can be used strategically to support activities that are Official Development Assistance (ODA) compliant as defined by the Organisation for Economic Co-operation and Development (OECD).
 This may include underpinning ISPF activity funded through other delivery partners, or by directly supporting research that addresses the problems faced by developing countries that are not funded through the ISPF grants of other delivery partners.
-Institutional Support Grants have been awarded to Cardiff University, Swansea University, Aberystwyth University and Bangor University.

 DEPARTMENT FOR SCIENCE, INNOVATION AND TECHNOLOGY

-Institutional Support Grants to the Scottish Funding Council (SFC) to cover Official Development Assistance (ODA) activities under the International Science Partnerships Fund (ISPF).
-This funding provides flexible institutional grants that can be used strategically to support ODA eligible activity.
+This International Science Partnerships Fund (ISPF) Institutional Support Grant has been awarded to the University of Manchester.
+This funding provides flexible institutional grants that can be used strategically to support activities that are Official Development Assistance (ODA) compliant as defined by the Organisation for Economic Co-operation and Development (OECD).
 This may include underpinning ISPF activity funded through other delivery partners, or by directly supporting research that addresses the problems faced by developing countries that are not funded through the ISPF grants of other delivery partners.
-ISPF Institutional Support Grants have been awarded to the University of St Andrews, University of Glasgow, University of Edinburgh, Robert Gordon University, University of Stirling, University of Dundee, Scotland's Rural College, Edinburgh Napier University, University of Aberdeen, Abertay University, University of Strathclyde, Heriot-Watt University and Glasgow Caledonian University.

 DEPARTMENT FOR SCIENCE, INNOVATION AND TECHNOLOGY